fpinatti/lab/_posts/2020-01-17-dark-theme.md

 </p>
 <script async src="https://static.codepen.io/assets/embed/ei.js"></script>

-The easiest way to implement is add some class to the `<body>` and manage the desired elements based on it.
+The easiest way to implement is adding some class to the `<body>` and manage the desired elements based on it.

 ie: